 Millie, is our Super Star Pet for May

-Our cute pet picture has been sent in by Debbie Cox from Horsham
+Our cute pet picture has been sent in by Sixtyplusurfers reader, Alison Veasey

-Get Your Pet Picture in the Star Spot next month
+Get Your Pet Picture in the next Star Spot in our June 2019 issue.

 Then send us your very best pet pictures and we will select one to be the Super Star Pet Picture, for everyone else to look at and love.

 This competition is just for fun, and gives you a chance to put your pet in the spotlight.